timmyreilly/ServiceBusTriggerJavaBasic/README.md

 *You'll need to run `mvn clean package` before every local run or deployment*

-If you want to deploy you'll need to edit the Azure Function Deployment configuration in the `pom.xml`
+If you want to deploy you'll need to edit the Azure Function Deployment configuration in the `pom.xml`.
+More specifically the `functionAppName` and the `functionResourceGroup`

 ```xml
     <properties>